CBD hasn’t shown to react adversely with medication. Some evidence suggests that it may influence how your liver breaks down drugs.

-While CBD oil has been found to be a safe, non-intoxicating, and non-addictive supplement, how CBD interacts with your cytochrome P450 enzymatic system may influence how your body responds to some medications.
+While CBD oil has been found to be a safe and non-intoxicating, how CBD interacts with your cytochrome P450 enzymatic system may influence how your body responds to some medications.

 There is some evidence that when taken at sufficient servings, CBD temporarily deactivates P450 enzymes.
 The CBD compounds occupy the site of enzymatic activity, which in turn temporarily prevents the enzyme family from metabolizing other compounds.
 As a result, CBD may in some cases make hinder the breakdown of the compounds in the medication, allowing them to accumulate over time and making them more active, or potent.

 This effect CBD has on P450 enzymes may come into play if you take anti-seizure medications, for example.
-Early evidence suggests CBD supplements may increase or decrease the effects of your prescribed drug.
-In 2015, researchers found that kids with epilepsy that were given CBD saw their blood concentrations of their traditional anti-epilepsy drug, clobazam.
+Early evidence suggests CBD may increase or decrease the effects of your prescribed drug.
+In 2015, researchers found that kids with epilepsy that were given CBD saw blood concentrations of their traditional anti-epilepsy drug, clobazam, increase.
 Many of them had their dose of clobazam reduced as a result.